junior-jl/cs-amp/README.md

 # cs-amp-sky130

-Design of a common source amplifier with active load using the sky130 technology.
+Design of a common source amplifier with active load using the skywater 130nm technology.